nobbyknox/assessment-cibecs/README.md

 ## Parting Thoughts

-I had great fun with this project and it required that I brush up on some aspects of Java that I did not use recently.
+I had great fun with this project and it required that I brush up on some aspects of Java that I have not use recently.
 Nevertheless, I think that I met the brief and trust that this assessment will receive a favourable review.